 Uniquely brilliant, Selk’bag’s wearable sleeping bags combine a cosy all-in-one outfit with a good quality sleeping bag.
 The result is a perfect solution to cold evenings at the tent, hut or bothy; lightweight bivvying; sleepovers; and regular camping.
 They’re made for adults, but older kids and young teenagers just love them.

 The new Selk’bag Lite 6G is designed to offer maximum comfort and warmth with full freedom of movement.
 It has full-length arms and legs, a snug hood, and it unzips from neck to waist for easy on/off.
 There’s a good-sized kangaroo pocket in front that works as a handwarmer or snack stash.
-A soft-feel polyester outer and hollowfibre fill feel warm and comfortable to wear.
+A soft-feel polyester outer and hollowfibre fill feel warm and comfortable to wear, helping it to a comfort temperature rating of 13˚C / 55˚F.

 Selk’bag suggests the wearable design comes up a couple of degrees colder than a standard sleeping bag of the same weight and fill.
 But team it up with a good baselayer, cinch up the cuffs and hood, and zip on the booties and it’s incredibly cosy.
 Taking your arms out of the sleeves and sleeping with them next to your body also increases warmth.